-Specifies the resolution of your full-resolution main file in pixels, width by height (WxH).
+Specifies the full-resolution of your main file in pixels, width by height (WxH).
 Examples include but are not limited to:

-Our search filters allow buyers to filter results based on 720p, 1080p, 2K and 4K.
+Our search filters allow customers to filter results based on 720p, 1080p, 2K and 4K resolution.
 The resolution you provide during upload will be grouped into one of these options within the search filters.

 Specifies the resolution of your preview video in pixels, width by height (WxH).
 Video previews must be provided in one of the following resolutions:

 Specifies the encoding method used to render the full-resolution main file.

 You must use one of the following encoding methods:

 Please Note: Regardless of the encoding method you select, your main file must be provided within a Quicktime MOV container.